 Refinancing to pay off debt is also a good way for someone to take care of outstanding debts in one go, as opposed to paying for each debt individually.
 This allows the person to save some money on a monthly basis.

-This allows people to reduce their monthly expenses by about 50-60% in average and opens a whole new can of opportunities.
+This allows people to reduce their monthly expenses by about 50-60% on average and opens a whole new can of opportunities.
 Typically, if you feel you’re going to use the credit card which you accumulated the debt on again, you can put that money on something that you wouldn’t normally spend on your credit card.
 If the credit card debt is more circumstantial, you can start putting the money down towards your mortgage.
-Finally you can simply put the money aside and save for a vacation.
+Finally, you can simply put the money aside and save for a vacation.